Royal Monmouthshire Royal Engineers: Militia and Militiamen

 From 1852 to 1877, the regiment was styled as light infantry.
 In recognition of its Light Infantry ancestry the regiment was afforded the right to wear a shoulder flash in 1943.

 Engineer role

-Artillery Militia units had been created under the 1852 reforms; now the WO decided that it needed similar support for the Royal Engineers (REs), whose role was growing in scale and importance.
+Artillery Militia units had been created under the 1852 reforms; now the War Office decided that it needed similar support for the Royal Engineers (REs), whose role was growing in scale and importance.
 Two existing militia infantry regiments were chosen for conversion in 1877: the Royal Monmouth and the Royal Anglesey Militia.
 The former became the Royal Monmouthshire Engineers Militia on 1 April 1877, redesignated the Royal Monmouthshire Royal Engineers (Militia) (RMRE) from 1896.

 On 1 April 1967, the existing regiment absorbed 43rd Wessex Division RE (TA), 48th South Midland Division RE (TA) and 53rd Welsh Division RE (TA).

 The Royal Jersey Militia

 The Death of Major Peirson by John Singleton Copley.

 The Jersey Militia were brought under the command of the R Mon RE (M) in 2007.
 The Jersey Militia was formed in 1337 when Edward III ordered "all his faithful peoples of the islands" to be prepared - by forming a militia - for possible war with France.
 The militia defended the island against several pirate raids, and in 1549 against a French invasion attempt.
 The militia played a role in the Battle of Jersey, for which its actions gained it the 'Royal' title.